complexlogic/flex-launcher/extra/docs/configuration.md

 #### TitleOversizeMode
 Defines the behavior when the width of a menu entry title exceeds the width of its icon (which is defined in ```IconSize```).
 Possible values: "Truncate", "Shrink", and "None"
-- Truncate: Truncates the title at the maximum width and adds "..." to the end
+- Truncate: Truncates the title at the maximum width and adds "..." to the end.
-- Shrink: Shrinks oversized titles to a smaller font size than ```TitleFontSize``` so that the entire title fits within the maximum width
+- Shrink: Shrinks oversized titles to a smaller font size than ```TitleFontSize``` so that the entire title fits within the maximum width.
 - None: No action is taken to limit the width of titles.
-Overlaps with other titles may occur, and it is the user's responsibility to manually handle any such case
+Overlaps with other titles may occur, and it is the user's responsibility to manually handle any such case.

 Default: Truncate